 Spice Rack Clips On The Pantry Door.

-I purchased this spice rack from ebay and waited the customary billion weeks!
+I purchased a spice rack from ebay and waited the customary billion weeks!
 If lock down has taught us anything I have def learnt patience.
 They arrived and I promptly stuck them on my pantry door with the thick tape adhesive they came with.
 In the middle of the heat wave.
 Not sure if it was the heat or just this tape ain’t that great but I woke in the middle of the night to loud banging and realised my spices were falling inside my cupboard!
 Disappointed but not discouraged I pulled out my £20 drill, charged her up and screwed those racks into the door.
 Solved and now I have plenty of space in my cupboard when I am trying to find something.

 I saw a fancy version of this tube squeezer at Liberty’s.
 I asked them how much and they told me they didn’t sell them but were always asked about it.
 What followed was my business head having a conversation with the assistant about lost sales opportunities!
 Later I ordered this one from Amazon.
 Yes yes we aren’t meant to shop there anymore but this was beginning of lock down and I was stressed.
 There are cheaper plastic versions but darling for for this cause she is beautiful and you know it will last.
 Perfect to get every last drop out of your Aesop hand cream tube!